kanliot/pargs/README.md

 #### $ pargs
 `pargs` is a script for people who want to pipe lines of arguments to bash functions or aliases.

-We, can always call bash code from xargs like [this,](https://stackoverflow.com/questions/11003418/calling-shell-functions-with-xargs) But do we really want to?
+If we want the hard way, we can always call bash code from xargs like [this,](https://stackoverflow.com/questions/11003418/calling-shell-functions-with-xargs) But do we really want to?

 Why not make it really easy?